xyfir/annotate/cli/DOCS.md

 * `--limit: number` - Stop after the specified number of annotation sets are created.
 Ignored or skipped books do not count.
 * `--ids: number|string` - Ignore all books other than those with the ids provided.
 Can be a single id or a list of ids (`1,55,100`).
 * `--start-at: number` - Skip all books before the book with the provided id.
 Defaults to `0`.
 * `--stop-at: number` - Stop generating after the book with the provided id.
-You should provide this value if possible to prevent auto-annotator from quitting if it assumes that it has reached the end of the library.
+You should provide this value if possible to prevent annotate-cli from quitting if it assumes that it has reached the end of the library.
 Defaults to `99999999`, and may quit before.

 ## `generate libgen`

 ```
-auto-annotator generate libgen
+annotate generate libgen
 ```

 This command can most likely be ignored.
 It is used by the AutoAnnotator bot account on xyAnnotations.